bogbogu/tinyuka-project/README.md

-# AltSchool Tinyuka Second Semester Rescue Submission
+# AltSchool Tinyuka Second Semester

 Deployed on PipeOps as required.
 Live URL points to a working Flask web app.